Speaker page, Facebook Page, Becoming a Better You book page

 Your life force is an energy.
 Life force is not a simple, mental construct.
 Life force is real.
 Your life force is what provides you with the qualities of, for example, self-love, compassion, forgiveness, strength, courage, will, discipline, steadfastness, stick-to-it-iveness, truth, deep listening, right understanding, right knowing and right action (notwithstanding those who say change is all about willpower.
 The truth?
 Willpower is rarely sustainable).

-If you find yourself spending more and more time engaged in online social networks, if you live much of your life communing with “friends” on Facebook, Instagram, and in virtual communities, there’s a better than average chance you’re real-world social skills may be eroding.
+If you find yourself spending more and more time engaged in online social networks, if you live much of your life communing with friends or family, etc. on Zoom, Facebook, Instagram during these times of self-quarantine, home confinement, etc., there’s a better than average chance your real-world social skills may be eroding.
 You may find yourself turning down more and more invitations to “real” social events or feeling more uncomfortable when you do engage.
 You may find your social skills when engaging with “real” people are diminishing.
 You may find yourself “holding up” in your home more and more, venturing outside less and less.

 Eating to live; exercising for health, support well-being